Absentee & 1-Stop Early Voting Information

 One-Stop Absentee Voting (Early Voting)

-One-Stop Absentee voting (Early Voting) is in-person voting and is available beginning the 3rd Thursday before and ending at 1 p.m. on the last Saturday before Election Day.
-Times are determined by the Board of Elections and approved by the State Board of Elections before each election.
+One-Stop Absentee (Early) Voting is in-person voting and is available beginning the 3rd Thursday before and ending on the last Saturday at 3 pm before Election Day.
+Times are determined by the County Board of Elections and approved by the State Board of Elections before each election.
+EMERGENCY PLAN ONE-STOP